renadope/astar-and-friends/README.md

 ### ⚙️ Streamlined Controls

 - **Unified Control Panel**: All settings in one convenient location
-- **Real-Time Updates**: See how changes affect pathfinding instantly
 - **Feature Toggles**: Enable/disable functionalities based on your needs

 ### 🧪 Quality Assurance